NitorCreations/ndt-project-template/README.md

 ### Setup new AWS account

-Project template is designed to deploy the technology stack into allready created AWS account with user that has administration priviliges.
+Project template is designed to deploy the technology stack into already created AWS account with user that has administration priviliges.

  1. Create AWS account (optional)